 Simple and cheap maintenance: By being able to make improvements to a single module and not having to intervene in the entire structure, maintenance is simpler and cheaper than in other architectures.

 Agility: You can use typical functionalities (authentication, traceability, etc.) that have already been developed by third parties; the developer does not need to create them again.

 High memory consumption: As each microservice has its own resources and databases, they consume more memory and CPU.

 Initial time investment: When creating the architecture, it takes more time to fragment the different microservices and implement communication between them.

 Management complexity: If there are many microservices, it will be more challenging to control their management and integration.
 It is necessary to centralize traces and advanced information processing tools that allow an overview of all microservices and orchestrate the system.

 Developer Profile: Microservices require experienced developers with a very high level of experience and complete version control, in addition to knowledge on troubleshooting such as network latency or load balancing.

 Non-uniformity: Although having a different technological team for each of the services has its advantages, if it is not managed correctly, it will lead to a non-uniform design and application architecture.

 Difficulty in performing tests: Because the application components are distributed, global tests are more complicated to achieve.

 High implementation cost: A microservices architecture can be costly to implement due to infrastructure costs and distributed testing.

 Benefits of MicroServices

 Greater resilience: The whole application is modular with microservices and decoupled into services that act as independent organizations.
 Unlike monolithic architecture in which a code flaw affects more than one service or function, there is only a minimal impact of a flaw using microservices.
-Even when multiple systems are shut down for maintenance, your users won’t notice.
+Even when multiple systems are shut down for maintenance, your users will not notice.

 Improved scalability: The main feature of microservices is scalability.
 Because each service is a different item, you can scale up a single feature or service without scaling the whole program.
 Business-critical services can be deployed across multiple servers to increase availability and performance without affecting other services’ performance.